 Local residents and visitors to High Wycombe town centre will experience delays whilst road works are ongoing.
-We apologies in advance for any inconvenience these delays may cause.
-We have opted to arrange much of the works under traffic lights in lieu of a full road closures to avoid greater disruption on the road network.
+We apologise in advance for any inconvenience these delays may cause.
+We have opted to arrange much of the works under traffic lights instead of full road closures to avoid greater disruption on the road network.
 We seek your cooperation and patience whilst we complete the current and future phases of works.

 If you would like to receive our regular information bulletin please see the individual projects and subscribe.

 The High Wycombe Town Centre Masterplan is a partnership project between Buckinghamshire County Council, Wycombe District Council, and Buckinghamshire Thames Valley Local Enterprise Partnership.
 Funding has been secured from the Local Growth Fund.